 If you wish to view a particular section of the instructions, please use the following links:

-Please note our worktops have an 'A' and a 'B' side; it is important to identify these prior to making any cuts or other amendments.
+IMPORTANT NOTE: Please note our worktops have an 'A' and a 'B' side; it is important to identify these prior to making any cuts or other amendments.
 The 'A' has a consistently smooth surface and should face upwards, whereas the 'B' side may contain small imperfections and have a slightly rougher surface (neither of these will affect the integrity of the worktop).
-If you have received customised or pre-oiled worktops, the 'A' and 'B' sides will have already been identified, and your worktops will be ready for installation.
+If you have recived customised or pre-oiled worktops, the 'A' and 'B' sides will have already been identified, and your worktops will be ready for installation.

 Wood is a natural product that can be affected by heat and humidity.
 It can gain and lose moisture before, during and after installation.
 For example, wood expands when it is warm or the humidity level is high and contracts during colder periods or when the humidity level drops.
 When this occurs, it is possible for it to cause bowing or warping.